-- Dry the baby, remove any wet towels and covers and start the clock or note the time - Within 30 seconds: assess tone, breathing and heart rate - Within 60 seconds: if gasping or not breathing open the airway and give 5 inflation breaths Consider SpO2 and ECG monitoring - Re-assess: if no increase in heart rate, look for chest movement - If chest NOT moving: recheck head position, consider 2-person airway control and other airway manoeuvres, repeat inflation breaths and look for a response - If NO increase in heart rate: look for chest movement - When chest is moving: if heart rate is not detectable or slow (< 60/min) ventilate for 30 seconds - Reassess heart rate: if still < 60 bpm, start chest compressions with ventilation breaths (3:1) - Reassess heart rate every 30 seconds: if heart rate is not detectable or slow (< 60/min) consider venous access and drugs (e.g. atropine)
+- At birth, delayed cord clamping if possible - Dry the baby, remove any wet towels and covers and start the clock or note the time - Within 30 seconds: assess tone, breathing and heart rate - Within 60 seconds: if gasping or not breathing open the airway and give 5 inflation breaths Consider SpO2 and ECG monitoring - Re-assess: if no increase in heart rate, look for chest movement - If chest NOT moving: - Check mask, head and jaw position - Consider 2-person airway control - Consider suction, laryngeal mask/tracheal tube - Repeat inflation breaths and look for a response - Consider increasing inflation pressure - If NO increase in heart rate: look for chest movement - When chest is moving: if heart rate is not detectable or slow (< 60/min) ventilate for 30 seconds - Reassess heart rate: if still < 60 bpm - Start chest compressions with ventilation breaths (3:1) - Increase oxygen to 100% - o Consider intubation if not already done or laryngeal mask if not possible - Reassess heart rate every 30 seconds: if heart rate is not detectable or slow (< 60/min): - Vascular access and drugs (e.g. atropine) - o Consider other factors, e.g. pneumothorax, hypovolaemia, congenital abnormality